 Easy DIY Spice Rack

-Spice storage was troublesome in our house.
-My mother and her friends had maybe 8 spices in a little rack.
+Did you ever notice how many spices your Grandmother had?
+My mother and her friends had maybe 6 spices in a little rack.
 We still use the same basic 8 spices (cinnamon, nutmeg, cloves, poultry seasoning, paprika, chili, and allspice).
 These days its fairly common for us to have 30 or more different spices.
-This DIY spice rack has room for all of them, this spice rack holds 40 jars with room for other condiments and snuggles into an unused spot of your pantry.
+This DIY spice rack has room for all of them, tit holds 40 jars with room for other condiments and snuggles into an unused spot of your pantry.

 Measure any empty wall space you may have in your pantry.
-The width of our open wall space between the shelves and the door.
-Mine is 12 inches.
+The width of our open wall space between the shelves and door is 12 inches.

 For easy access to the spices, you will need the spice shelves to be a minimum of 6 1/2 inches between the bottom of the upper shelf and the top of the lower shelf.
-This rack has 7 small shelves and 2 long ones.
-If you have room for a larger shelf make sure you lengthen it by at least 6 1/2 inches.
+This rack has 7 small shelves and 2 tall ones.
+If you have room for a taller spice rack make sure you lengthen it by at least 6 1/2 inches.

-I added two taller shelves on the bottom to house small assorted containers, like capers, horseradish, hot sauce.
-If you have more spices than I do feel free to continue with the small shelves the whole length of the spice rack.
+This spice rack has two taller shelves on the bottom for small containers, like my box of salt.
+If you have more spices than I just make all small shelves the whole length of the spice rack.

 Build the DIY Spice Rack